martijnvwezel/watermeter-esphome/static/index.md

 ## Installation steps

-1. Place the Muino Water-Meter Reader to your water-meter, I and others use M2.5/M4 screws/bolts to attach.
-It will be firm in the PCB as attended.
-For some meters there are no holes and those people use tie-wraps or just tape..
+1. Place the Muino Smart Water Meter on your water-meter, where applicable use M2.5/M4 screws/bolts to attach.
+   Screws are intented to fit securely/snuggly in the PCB but *do not* over thighten.
+Less compatible meters have no or wrong mounting holes, use tie-wraps, tape and creativity...
-2. Connect the USB-C power
+3. Connect the USB-C power
-3. Go to your phone/wifi-device and connect to the water-meter WiFi (if you need a password: `12345678`)
+4. Go to your phone/wifi-device and connect to the Muino Smart Water Meter WiFi SSID (if you need a password: `12345678`)
-4. Go in Home assistant to your devices and adopt the Watermeter
+5. Once the device connected to the Muino Smart Water Meter, go to http://192.168.4.1 and select your prefered WiFi SSID to connect the Muino Smart Water Meter with and enter the SSID passcode.
+6. The Muino Smart Water Meter will try to connect to the selected WiFi SSID, please be patient.
+After a while, check your home network to find the IP-address of the Espressif Muino Smart Water Meter.
+7. In Home Assistant, go to Settings, add the ESPHome integration, and add IP-address of the Muino Smart Water Meter to adopt it.
+8. In Home Assistant, go to Energy -> Energy Configuration (3 dot menu), add the new sensor (sensor.liters) and potentially the price per cubic meter of water.

 ## Water Sensor Update Protocol